 I believe there was a time in history when meat helped us survive.
 The Omegas from the fishes helped us grow our brains bigger, and hunting an animal by a human was part of a natural life cycle.
 However, where we took it with the industrial revolution has nothing to do with the natural food cycle anymore.
-Some animals are being born just to be thrown away, and abused during their short lives, and the prices of meat are extremely low and sponsored by the governments.
+Nowadays more and more people are deciding to go plant-based, but often we forget to replace key nutrients.

 What is a plant-based diet?
 Plant-based foods are foods derived from plants with no animal-source foods or artificial ingredients.

 7 Fun Action Steps to Include More Plant-Based Meals in Your Diet

 1. Apply One Simple Rule

 Eat whole foods, eat locally and seasonally and no(or less) processed and sugary foods.
 A Vegan Or Vegetarian Diet Does Not Mean Eating Healthily.